 - Hunting outside Yellowstone's park boundaries in Montana generally removes less than 300 bison each winter due to variable and often infrequent migration of bison outside the park until late winter when females are late in pregnancy and hunting of these females is considered undesirable.
 Also, there appears to be a social tolerance that will limit substantial increases in bison hunting and associated gut piles in places near the park boundary.

-- A panel of expert scientists reviewing bison and brucellosis issues in 2013 concluded that culling or removals of bison, along with hunting, would be necessary to limit the size of the bison population.
+- In 2013, a panel of expert scientists reviewing bison and brucellosis issues concluded that culling or removals of bison, along with hunting, would be necessary to limit the size of the bison population.

 Why don't you just keep all the bison within Yellowstone National Park?

 - While the park provides a large amount of habitat for bison, it does not provide sufficient habitat for the population during some winters when deep snow limits access to forage at higher elevations.
 As a result, some bison migrate to low elevation habitat outside of the park in search of food.

 - Annual migration allows bison to access necessary resources for their survival—similar to bighorn sheep, deer, elk, moose, and pronghorn in the system.
 If migration by Yellowstone bison into Montana is restricted or shortened by human intervention, then bison numbers will be largely determined by food availability inside Yellowstone, with substantial winter mortality occurring after bison reach high densities.

 - Fortified fences could be used to limit bison migrations, but they would also impede or serve as a barrier to the movements of other wildlife species such as bighorn sheep, deer, elk, moose, and pronghorn.
 Fencing creates a zoo-like atmosphere and is generally inconsistent with wildlife management principles for the State of Montana and the NPS.